ElyesKacem/data-labeling/README.md

 -   `npm install` all dependencies
 -   `npm start` to run the react app locally

-## Deployment steps

--   Push all the code to this repo
--   Create a new site on Netlify, choose the correct repository
--   Set the `Build command` to be `CI= npm run build`
--   Set the `Publish directory`option to be `/build`
--   Choose a unique site name
--   Start deployment

 ## Tools used for this project